zqiao11/TSCIL/README.md

 <!-- ABOUT THE PROJECT -->
 ## Class-incremental Learning for Time Series: Benchmark and Evaluation

 A unified experimental framework for Time Series Class-Incremental Learning (TSCIL) based on Pytorch.
-The paper is currently under review and avaible on [arxiv](https://arxiv.org/abs/2402.12035).
+The [paper](https://arxiv.org/abs/2402.12035) has been accepted by SIGKDD 2024.
 Our CIL benchmarks are established with open-sourced real-world time series datasets.
 Based on these, our toolkit provides a simple way to customize the continual learning settings.
 Hyperparameter selection is based on [Ray Tune](https://docs.ray.io/en/latest/tune/index.html).

-[//]: # (Public time series datasets for Human Activity Recognition or Gesture Recognition are used.
-All the selected datasets are balanced.
-Two backbones &#40;1D-CNN and Time Series Transformer&#41; are included.
-We also consider the impact of different normalization layers &#40;BN and LN&#41; in Continual Learning.)

-[//]: # ( )
-[//]: # (We follow the standard CL experiment protocol as [AGEM]&#40;https://arxiv.org/abs/1812.00420&#41;, spliting the tasks into `Val Tasks` and `Exp Tasks`, for hyperparameter tuning and CL experiment, respectively.  )
+## What's new
+* Jun 2024: Include FastICARL into our toolkit.

+* May 2024: Our TSCIL paper has been accepted by SIGKDD 2024 (ADS track).

+* Feb 2024: Release of TSCIL toolkit.

 ## Requirements
 ![](https://img.shields.io/badge/python-3.10-green.svg)